vtphan/shortread-alignment-prediction/README.md

 This Python program does two things:

-(1) compute correlations between aligners' performance and genome complexity.
+1. Compute correlations between aligners' performance and genome complexity.
 To do this, users must provide (a) the performance of aligners on a set of genomic sequences and (b) the complexity of the sequences.
 To compute complexity of sequences, use this program: https://github.com/vtphan/sequence-complexity

-(2) train and predict aligners' performance based on complexity.
+2. Train and predict aligners' performance based on complexity.
 Users must also specify the fraction of training set (between 0 and 1).
 The set of genomic sequences will be used for training and testing.